 1.5 Thesis structure

 The thesis is organized as follows.
-This introduction summarized the motivation, the objectives, the target, scope, and the expected result of this graduate thesis.
-Chapter 2 describes the theoretical background of the problem that we need to research and discusses the method choices.
+This introduction summarized the motivation, the objectives, the target, the scope, and the expected result of this graduate thesis.
+Chapter 2 describes the theoretical background of the assignment problem that we need to research and discusses about the method choices.
 Chapter 3 proposes the solutions for our problem with its components.
-Chapter 4 explains the implementation detail, including the descriptions, inputs, output of the services, and the graphical user interface.
-Finally, Chapter 5 presents the conclusions of this graduate thesis and future developments that we will do in the time to come.
+Chapter 4 explains the implementation detail of the application, including the descriptions, inputs, output, and the graphical user interface of the apps.
+Finally, Chapter 5 presents the conclusions of this graduate thesis and future developments that we will do in the future.

 Chapter 2: BACKGROUND AND THEORY